Presidential Medals

 1. The Franklin Mint sells coins, medals, jewelry, die-cast vehicles, dolls, sculptures, plates, knives, LP record sets, die-cast vehicles, coffee cups, hats, shirts and other collectibles.

-2. As an example, KBS TV was under KCIA jurisdiction.
+2. As an example, KBS TV was under the jurisdiction of the Korean CIA.

 3. Chun Doo-hwan was a Vietnam Veteran, having served with the ROK forces in Vietnam from 1970-71.